 Ireland is a small country, but it boasts a rich history, varied landscapes and unique culture throughout.
 To get a feel for the country as a whole you would need quite a bit of time to experience it all.
 Don’t make the mistake many visitors do by trying to do it all in a short amount of time.
 Instead, choose one or two regions of the country to explore and come back to do more another time.

 Given the size of Ireland, it can be shocking for people to realize how long it takes to get to places on the island.
 For example, from Dublin to Killarney it is only 300 km (150 miles).
 Google maps says it will take about 3.5 hours, but driving like a local (fast!) it still takes me closer to 4.5 hrs!
 The roads in Ireland are often small country roads which can have long delays since they are often only 1 lane each way.
 Don’t rush things.
 Take your time.
+If you are on a strict time schedule but want to see a lot, consider taking group tours or create a personalized vacation package to maximize your time.

 Dublin and the Ancient East